Selendroid for Mobile Automation (Part-I):

 User Agent Testing | No | Yes |

-Support for iOS based application | No | Yes |
+Support for iOS-based applications | No | Yes |

 Environmental Requirement | For Android – Mac, Linux, Windows (any version) | For iOS – Mac OSX 107 For Android – Windows 7+, Linux, Mac OSX 107 |

-Set the following environmental variables:
+Specify the following environmental variables:

-- Set path for Android SDK:
+- Set the path for Android SDK:

-My Computer -> Right click -> Properties -> Advanced System Settings
+My Computer -> Right-click -> Properties -> Advanced System Settings

-My Computer -> Right click -> Properties -> Advanced System Settings
+My Computer -> Right-click -> Properties -> Advanced System Settings

-Check this image for reference.
+Check this image for demonstration.

 - Download Selenium jar files from here

-- Make sure TestNG jars are downloaded
+- Ensure TestNG jars are downloaded

 - Download and install Android SDK from here